aya49/202105_sfu_setup_pythoncpp/writeup.md

 | `float(i)`   | `0.0`   |
 | `bool(i)`  | `False` (in boolean, `0 == False`, everything else is `True`)  |

-In Python, each data type has a specific set of **methods**, function-like things, that you can apply to variables of that data type.
+In Python, each data type has a specific set of **methods**, functions that you can apply to variables of that data type.

 Methods for strings `str` include: